Direct lens vs indirect lens, what effect does this have for your work lighting?

-A work lamp with direct light
+A work lamp with a direct lens

 An example of a worklight where the LEDs are directly placed is the TRALERT® optimus series.
 This powerful series of work lights has a very high lumen level with a specially developed Fish-Eye lens technology.
 By combining the directly positioned LEDs with this fish-eye lens, an extremely powerful light beam is created.
 The lens ensures that the light is distributed correctly.